chloealbright/DevHiveMind/Companies/Interview/High level problem solving pitch.md

 Software development process is like being given partially built puzzle with a box of blank white puzzle pieces and your expected to put the pieces together without knowing how the final picture looks like because your creating picture that doesn't exist and the process of creating that picture can be very chaotic and it is your job to bring order and structure to bring all those pieces together to create a master piece.

 Building software is like getting a half-finished puzzle with blank white puzzle pieces.
-You're basically creating a picture that doesn't exist, and the whole process can be a bit chaotic and you have to Bring some order to the chaos, fitting those pieces together to make something awesome.
+You're basically creating a picture that doesn't exist, and the whole process can be a bit chaotic and you have to take all those pieces and bring order and structure to all that chaos to create a master piece.

----
+Developing software is a bit like getting a puzzle with half-finished and blank white pieces.
+You're essentially crafting a non-existent picture, and the process can get pretty wild.
+Your job?
+Tame the chaos, organize those pieces, and turn it into a masterpiece.

 ### Path 2

 Martial arts because there are both forms of high-level problem-solving one just involves you getting hit in the head and losing a couple of brain cells but you put yourself in a chaotic situation where you need to face and analyze a problem that dynamically changes as you try and break it down in small pieces and solve.